John17725/prueba-laravel-backend/README.md

 ### Windows
 Open your laragon app and clicl button `Start all` after, click menu and select option www and select name "prueba-laravel-backend" and wait load your browser

+## After open your browser create an account in system then login with keys and use system